JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I have over 20 years of industry and academic experience in Engineering, holding both an MSc and PhD.
-I am on a part-time (50%) sabbatical leave and working part-time (50%) as a researcher at UHasselt
+I have over 20 years of experience in industry and academia, with an MSc and PhD in engineering.
+I am working part-time (50%) as a researcher at UHasselt.
+Additionally, I am on a part-time (50%) sabbatical leave, working on some personal pursuits.

 Since 2017, I have been self-educating myself to transition into data engineering, data science, and machine learning.
 In recent years, I have applied my knowledge and skills in these areas to various projects.
 I am eager to enhance further my expertise and knowledge in data engineering, data science, and machine learning using the Microsoft Azure Cloud environment and tools like Azure Databricks.
 I am excited to see where this journey will take me.